joeljose350/joeljose350/README.md

 During lockdowns, I spent time reading documentation and learning more about programming.
 I also began experimenting with Linux distributions by creating VMs and tinkering with them.

 By the end of the second semester, I was comfortable working on Linux machines on the command line.
-I had also learnt Python by doing courses on Coursera, followed by a data analysis project which I then uploaded to GitHub.
+I had also learnt Python by doing online courses on Coursera, followed by a data analysis project which I then uploaded to GitHub.

 In the third semester, I tried learning web development and decided to build a portfolio website for myself.
 So, I bought a domain and began learning HTML, CSS and JavaScript.
 By the end of the fourth semester, I decided to build the website with Next.js and Tailwind CSS.